-As per the section-1, part 9 plumbing service section of NBCI, Tanks made of steel may be of welded, riveted or panel/pressed construction.
-The metal shall be galvanized or coated externally with a good quality anti corrosive weather-resistant paint.
-Lead based paint shall not be used in tank.
+As per section-1, part 9 plumbing service section of NBCI, Tanks made of steel may be of welded, riveted, or panel/pressed construction.
+The metal shall be galvanized or coated externally with a good quality anti-corrosive weather-resistant paint.
+Lead-based paint shall not be used in the tank.
 Lead-lined tanks shall not be used.
 Rectangular pressed steel tanks shall conform to good practice (Quality of building material & life cycle assessment of building material).

 Each tank shall be provided with the following

 - Manholes – Adequate number of manholes for access and repair.
-The manholes shall be made of corrosion resistant material (for example, cast iron, reinforced cement concrete, steel fibre reinforced concreate, galvanized steel, high density polyethylene, fibre glass reinforced plastic or such other materials) acceptable to the authority.
+The manholes shall be made of corrosion-resistant material (for example, cast iron, reinforced cement concrete, steel fiber reinforced concreate, galvanized steel, high-density polyethylene, fiberglass reinforced plastic, or such other materials) acceptable to the authority.
 Manholes shall be provided with locking arraignment to avoid misuse and tampering.

-- Vent pipes – Tanks larger than 5000 litre capacity shall be provided with vent pipes to prevent development pressure in the tank which might result in ‘No FLOW’ condition or inward collapse of the tank.
+- Vent pipes – Tanks larger than 5000-liter capacity shall be provided with vent pipes to prevent the development of pressure in the tank which might result in a ‘No FLOW’ condition or inward collapse of the tank.

-- Connection of overflow and scour pipe – Under no circumstances tank overflow and scour pipe shall be connected to any drain, gully trap or manhole to prevent backflow and contamination of the water.
+- Connection of overflow and scour pipe – Under no circumstances tank overflow and scour pipe shall be connected to any drain, gully trap, or manhole to prevent backflow and contamination of the water.
 All such connections shall be discharged over a grating with an air gap of 50 mm.
-All overflow and vent pipes shall be provided with mosquito proof brass grating to prevent ingress of mosquito, vermin and other insects.
+All overflow and vent pipes shall be provided with mosquito-proof brass grating to prevent the ingress of mosquitoes, vermin, and other insects.

-- Tanks on terraces and above ground shall be supported by appropriate structural members so as to transfer the load of the tank and the water directly on the structural members of the building.
+- Tanks on terraces and the above ground shall be supported by appropriate structural members so as to transfer the load of the tank and the water directly to the structural members of the building.

 General arraignments and important points to remember when installing the tank.

-- Every tank shall be easily accessible and placed in such a position as to enable through inspection and cleaning to be carried out.
+- Every tank shall be easily accessible and placed in such a position as to enable thorough inspection and cleaning to be carried out.

 - The outlet pipe shall be fixed 50 mm to 75 mm above the bottom of the tank and fitted with a strainer, preferably of brass.

-- In case of overhead tanks, bottom of the tanks shall be placed clear off the terrace slab such that the elevation difference between the outlet pipe of the tank and the highest fixture at the top floor of the building is minimum 2m, which shall also prevent leakage into the structural slab.
+- In the case of overhead tanks, the bottom of the tanks shall be placed clear of the terrace slab such that the elevation difference between the outlet pipe of the tank and the highest fixture on the top floor of the building is a minimum of 2m, which shall also prevent leakage into the structural slab.